garaio/remcloud-message-bus-api/masterdata_context.md

 [Masterdata.Unit.Updated](#masterdataunitupdated) | Data associated to a rentable unit has changed; you get the reference plus all changed attributes
 [Masterdata.Unit.Deleted](#masterdataunitdeleted) | The unit was deleted
 [Masterdata.ManagementTeam.Updated](#masterdatamanagementteamupdated) | A change to a property management team was applied; only changed roles are published
+[Masterdata.Configuration.SedexIdChanged](#masterdataconfigurationsedexidchanged) | A new SedexID has been configured |

 ### Masterdata.Property.Created